 - Try and vary your leaving routine so your dog doesn’t get wound up expecting your imminent departure.

-- If your puppy has a more serious separation-related problem, you should ask your vet, or contact an accredited behaviourist to help you work out a programme to try and overcome it.
+- If your puppy has a more serious separation related problem, you should ask your vet, or contact an accredited behaviourist to help you work out a programme to try and overcome it.

 Puppy separation anxiety is better prevented than cured.
 However, it’s important to recognise that dogs are social animals, and if they’re going to be frequently left alone for long periods of time, it may not be a good idea to get a dog.

 For more puppy advice and guides, take a look at our content hub, full of useful information on how to raise a healthy and happy dog.
-Or, if you want to learn more ways to help your puppy through their puppyhood, take a look at our toilet training guide, to help you get started.